elegant-scipy/elegant-scipy/markdown/ch3.markdown

 **Code by Vighnesh Birodkar.**
 **Nominated by Juan Nunez-Iglesias.**

+> **The origins of Elegant SciPy {.callout}**
+>
-This chapter gets a special mention because it inspired the whole book.
+> This chapter gets a special mention because it inspired the whole book.
-Vighnesh Birodkar wrote this code snippet as an undergraduate while participating in Google Summer of Code (GSoC) 2014.
+> Vighnesh Birodkar wrote this code snippet as an undergraduate while
-When I saw this bit of code, it blew me away, and over a year later, I still haven't seen anything like it.
+> participating in Google Summer of Code (GSoC) 2014.
+When I saw this bit of
+> code, it blew me away, and over a year later, I still haven't seen anything
-For the purposes of this book, it touches on many aspects of scientific Python.
+> like it.
+For the purposes of this book, it touches on many aspects of
-By the time you're done with this chapter, you should be able to process arrays of *any* dimension, rather than thinking of them only as 1D lists or 2D tables.
+> scientific Python.
+By the time you're done with this chapter, you should be
+> able to process arrays of *any* dimension, rather than thinking of them only
-More than that, you'll understand the basics of image filtering and network processing.
+> as 1D lists or 2D tables.
+More than that, you'll understand the basics of
+> image filtering and network processing.

 You probably know that digital images are made up of *pixels*.
 These are the light signal *sampled on a regular grid*.
 When computing